 In March 2020, the FASB issued ASU No. 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, an amendment of the FASB Accounting Standards Codification.
 The amendments in this ASU provide optional guidance for a limited period of time to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform on financial reporting.
 The amendments in this ASU are elective and apply to all entities, subject to meeting certain criteria, that have contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
 The amendments in this Update are effective for all entities as of March 12, 2020 through December 31, 2022.
-The Company is currently evaluating the effect that this standard will have on its consolidated financial statements and related disclosures.
+The Company does not expect this adoption to have a material impact to the Company's consolidated financial statements or related disclosures.